 - a named tenant or homeowner with a valid Community Services Card or Community Services Card-endorsed SuperGold Card; or

-- a named tenant or homeowner with a demonstrable income-related need1, and one or more occupants of the house has a referral from a medical practitioner registered with the Medical Council of New Zealand or a nurse registered with the Nursing Council of New Zealand stating that the occupant suffers from a respiratory illness
+- a named tenant or homeowner with a demonstrable income-related need*, and one or more occupants of the house has a referral from a medical practitioner registered with the Medical Council of NZ or a nurse registered with the Nursing Council of NZ stating that the occupant suffers from a respiratory illness;

 Implications for Homeowners